 Troubleshooting Your Sourdough Starter

 - Your starter probably needs to be fed.
 Yeast can only produce carbon dioxide if it has a source of sugar to consume.
-Feed you starter with equal weight flour and water.
+Feed your starter with equal weights of flour and water.

-- If your starter is new continue to feed it based on the timeline instructions above.
-Hopefully within 14 days you will see signs of the yeast and bacteria colonizing, becoming stronger and more active.
-If the starter has been refrigerated for a long period of time it may take several feedings to “wake up”.
+- If your starter is new, continue to feed it based on the timeline instructions above.
+Hopefully within 14 days you will see signs of the yeast and bacteria colonizing and becoming stronger and more active.
+If the starter has been refrigerated for a long period it may take several feedings to “wake up.”

-- This liquid is called “hootch”.
-It is a byproduct of an underfed over-fermented starter.
-It will smell strongly of alcohol and while unpleasant in appearance, cannot hurt you.
+- This liquid is called “hootch.”
+It is a byproduct of an underfed, over-fermented starter.
+It will smell strongly of alcohol and while unpleasant in appearance, it cannot hurt you.
 You can pour it off and discard half of your starter before re-feeding or stir it back into the starter for a very strong sour flavor.

-There is mold on my starter – Unfortunately mold spores can contaminate a starter through the flour, water or air.
-In this case, it is best to discard the contaminated starter, wash all sourdough utensils thoroughly and replace it with a fresh starter.
+- Unfortunately mold spores can contaminate a starter through the flour, water, or air.
+In this case, it is best to discard the contaminated starter, wash all sourdough utensils thoroughly, and replace it with a fresh starter.
 Keep your new starter as active as possible.
 The production of acids in the fermenting process will prohibit mold growth.

-My starter smells like alcohol – When all the sugars in the flour have been consumed the acids will start to become alcoholic.
+- When all the sugars in the flour have been consumed the acids will start to become alcoholic.
 A starter that smells strongly of alcohol needs to be fed!
-Feed your starter with equal weights flour and water.
+Feed your starter with equal weights of flour and water.

 - In the early stages of sourdough baking this can be a real problem.
 It happens to all of us.
-A sourdough starter needs to be used often, fed often and kept at a warm room temperature.
+A sourdough starter needs to be used often, fed often, and kept at a warm room temperature.

-Third, make sure you’re storing your starter in a warm environment that encourages the fermentation process.
+- Make sure you’re storing your starter in a warm environment that encourages the fermentation process.
 If you keep your house cool, try placing your starter or bread dough in the oven with the light on.
 Warming mats can also be purchased or dehydrators with a very low setting can work as well.